devgony/nuber-eats-backend/README.md

 > ### Data Mapper: our choice here

 - For bigger project
-- Always interact with DB using repository
+- Always can interact with DB using repository
 - NestJS already has this way
 - Good for testing